open-eid/allkirjastamisteenus/Technical-description.md

 ![](../img/ID_card_flow.png)

-*(1) To start signature creation, signers certificate is needed in Riigi allkirjastamisteenus.
+*(1) To start signature creation, signers certificate is needed in Digital Signature Gateway service.
 In this example [HWCrypto getCertificate()](https://github.com/hwcrypto/hwcrypto.js/wiki/APIv2#getcertificate) is used to fetch the certificate.
 It is important that **signing certificate** (nonrepudiation key-usage must be present) is fetched.
 Signing process can not be completed with authentication certificate.

 *(2) This step is needed by the [HWCrypto](https://github.com/hwcrypto/hwcrypto.js/wiki/APIv2#sign) as it requires hash value.
 Other signing libraries may require raw data, in that case dataToSign may only be base64 decoded